davidemurari/examplesIntroduction/README.md

 This repository contains five directories.
 Each of these corresponds to one of the numerical experiments included in the introduction of the PhD thesis.

-To install the required dependencies, run the commands
+To install the required dependencies, run the line
->
->
->
+> pip install -r requirements.txt

-The codes are reasonably commented, and they mostly come from simplifications of the code used for the papers included in the thesis.
+The codes are reasonably commented, and they mostly come from simplifications of the code implemented for the papers included in the thesis.

 Here is a brief description of the four directories:

 ### Free rigid body with Lie Euler

-The directory titled [freeRigidBody](freeRigidBody) includes a Jupyter notebook [Main Notebook](freeRigidBody/main.ipynb) where the explicit Euler method is compared with the Lie Euler method in solving the equations of motion of a free rigid body.
+The directory titled [freeRigidBody](freeRigidBody) includes a main script [main](freeRigidBody/main.py) where the explicit Euler method is compared with the Lie Euler method in solving the equations of motion of a free rigid body.
 The equations are

 <p style="text-align: center"><img src="plotsIntroduction/freeRigidBody.png" alt="Free rigid body" style="width:300px;"/>

 The considered initial condition is $\mathbf{x}(0) = [\cos{(0.1)},0,\sin{(0.1)}]$ and the inertia parameters are $I_1=2$, $I_2=1$ and $I_3=2/3$.

+In the folder [scripts](freeRigidBody/scripts/) are collected the script [utils](freeRigidBody/scripts/utils.py) with methods to compute the explicit Euler and Lie Euler steps, and the script [plotting](freeRigidBody/scripts/plotting.py) with a method generating the plot below.
+The plot is then saved in the folder [savedPlots](freeRigidBody/savedPlots/).

 The code is a simplified version of the code available at the repository https://github.com/davidemurari/learningConstrainedHamiltonians